Dollar prices edge lower in Baghdad and Erbil - Shafaq News

 Dollar prices edge lower in Baghdad and Erbil

-According to Shafaq News Agency correspondent, the dollar's rates dropped with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 147,150 dinars for every 100 dollars, 200 dinars below the morning rates.
+According to Shafaq News Agency correspondent, the dollar's rates dropped with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 146,900 dinars.